Nikolaos-Matthaiakakis/MNPBEM/README.md

 ## **Bug report**

-A list of recent changes and updated code elements can be found here https://physik.uni-graz.at/mnpbem/files/bugfix.txt.
+A list of recent changes and updated code elements can be found [here](https://physik.uni-graz.at/mnpbem/files/bugfix.txt).

 ## **User made GUI**
 This is a link for a user created GUI for the MNPBEM [MNPBEM-GUI](https://github.com/Nikolaos-Matthaiakakis/MNPBEM_GUI)